Machinist X99‑MR9S Review

 trusted computing x99 bios

 The board runs a familiar Aptio V‑based UEFI/BIOS.
-Unfortunately, the stock firmware isn’t ideal, and the vendor doesn’t seem particularly interested in improving it.
+For a long time, the stock firmware was a major weak point, as the vendor showed little interest in releasing meaningful updates.

-Regardless of revision, the stock features are the same: Secure Boot, TPM 2.0 configuration, and Above 4G Decoding are available.
-The stock BIOS lacks access to memory‑timing controls and Resizable BAR, but PCIe bifurcation works.
+For all versions prior to revision 6.2, the baseline features remain identical: while Secure Boot, TPM 2.0 configuration, and Above 4G Decoding are available, the stock BIOS completely lacks access to memory‑timing controls and Resizable BAR, though PCIe bifurcation works as intended.

 The BIOS version dated March 23, 2022 can be successfully modified using the UltimatePatcherTool.
 After patching, you gain Turbo‑Boost unlock, memory‑timing control, undervolting, overclocking of unlocked CPUs, and voltage controls directly in the BIOS (Overclocking Features menu).
 This BIOS has been successfully flashed and used at least on revisions 1.0 and 1.2.